Use Your Network (part 1): One of the 4 strategies to find a job

 If the business or the visa is not present

-This means that the company does not usually sponsor its employees for a work visa.
-And the big risk is that because of a lack of knowledge surrounding the process, the hiring manager very often gets scared and declines your application by telling you, “We do not sponsor visa applicants.”
+The company does not usually sponsor its employees for a work visa.
+The big risk is that because of a lack of knowledge surrounding the process, the hiring manager very often gets scared and declines your application by telling you, “We do not sponsor visa applicants.”

-Because I know the music by heart … Your interviewer is a human-like you and me.
+Because I know the music by heart … Your interviewer is a human, like you and me.
 What will happen:

-• OR worse, your interviewer doesn’t, so they will do some research online, and automatically fall upon the most popular type of visa: H-1B or H-2B.
+• OR worse, your interviewer doesn’t, so they will do some research online and automatically fall upon the most popular type of visa: H-1B or H-2B.
 He will read everywhere that this visa is almost impossible to get (which is true in general, though there are exceptions, depending on what visa the Visa Simulator calculates for you).
 Voila…

 In summary